Krishna9403/Netflix-Content-Analysis/README.md

 - **How I Plan On Solving the Problem:** In helping Netflix gather valuable insights from their extensive movies and shows dataset, I will be utilizing SQL and a data visualization tool like Tableau to extract relevant information, and conduct insightful analyses.
 By leveraging SQL's functions, I can uncover key metrics such as viewer ratings, popularity trends, genre preferences, and viewership patterns.
 Once the data has been extracted and prepared, I will leverage Tableau to present the findings.
 This will allow for interactive exploration of the data, enabling stakeholders at Netflix to gain actionable insights through visually appealing charts, graphs, and interactive visualizations.
 I plan on creating a dynamic dashboard in Tableau that enables users to delve into specific movie genres, viewer demographics, or geographical regions.

-## Questions I Wanted To Answer From the Dataset:

 ## 1. Which movies and shows on Netflix ranked in the top 10 and bottom 10 based on their IMDB scores?
 - Top 10 Movies
 ```mysql